chuyu-c/A-Recommender-System-with-Clustering-and-Classification/README.md

 ## Project Structure

+##### EDA
-**EDA** A python file shows the interesting findings out of the spotify dataset.
+- A python file shows the interesting findings out of the spotify dataset.
+##### Modeling Methodology
-**Modeling Methodology** Methods we used to build up the two components of the recommendation system.
+- Methods we used to build up the two components of the recommendation system.
   - Clustering Component
   - Popularity Component
+##### Application & Case Study
-**Application & Case Study** Current solutions and next step of this recommendation system and how it could potentially be applied to real world.
+- Current solutions and next step of this recommendation system and how it could potentially be applied to real world.

+<p><\p>

 TO BE CONTINUED...